- 1 Purpose

 - analyse search results, identify areas of improvement and act; and

-- manage, retain or destroy content in line with Information management requirements specified in Section 4.5.2 below.
+- manage, retain, or destroy content in line with Information management requirements specified in Section 4.5.2 below.

 Consideration should also be given to integrating with a context driven federated search solution across the University.
-Information System Owners are encouraged to share Information about their system's search tools and how these are used through formal and informal networks.
+Information System Custodians are encouraged to share Information about their system's search tools and how these are used through formal and informal networks.

 For more Information, please contact Manager (Enterprise Applications).